marogef/fullstack-and-react-capstone-yummly/readme.md

 ## API: Yummly REST API was used in this app.

-## Title: Yummyly favorite food search.
+## Title: Yummly favorite food search.

 ## Methods: GET, POST, PUT, DELETE.